-Cape Town claims that it is a world class & inclusive city but government has not provided a single affordable home in the inner city since the end of Apartheid.
+Cape Town claims that it is a world class & inclusive city but government has not provided a single affordable home in the inner city and surrounds since the end of Apartheid.
 In fact it has gone backwards with people being evicted from existing public and privately owned affordable stock.
 This is happening despite the fact that local, provincial and national government own a considerable amount of land in the area.
 Currently, state owned land either lies vacant and underutilized or it is sold off to the private sector for exclusive developments.

 The Tafelberg Remedial School site is a property of 1.7 hectares, roughly the size of two rugby fields – at 355 Main Road, Sea Point.
 It belongs to the Western Cape Provincial Government.
 The land and buildings are empty and underutilised.
 Province declared the site “surplus” to government needs, despite a request from Western Cape Department of Human Settlements that it be reserved for affordable housing.
 In late 2015, the Western Cape Department of Transport and Public Works, sold Tafelberg to a private buyer for R135 million.